amadeuio/fruits-store/README.md

 }
 ```

-The app is constantly reading, rendering and updating this data according to user interactions, ensuring the it reflects the state correctly at all times.

 #### How does the filtering functionality work?

 The [`filterFruits`](src/utils/filterFruits.ts) function is the key to this functionality.
 It takes both `fruits` and `filters` and returns an array of the fruits that match the filters.

 The [`fruitSection`](src/components/FruitSection/FruitSection.tsx) component is rendering this array, showing only the matching fruits on screen.

 Because `fruits` and `filters` are state variables, a re-render is triggered everytime they change and `filterFruits` is re-called, ensuring the shown fruits are always up-to date with the the filters.

-## Customization

-Because the app is a representation of the fruit and filter data, you can customize it by simply editing that data with your own desired products and filters with relative ease and minimal code tweaks.

-Your own products data should be used with the same formatting in [`fruits.ts`](src/data/fruits.ts), and their correpsonding filters in [`filters.ts`](src/data/filters.ts).
-Feel free to contact me if you need help with this.
+This method also promotes modularity and readability.

 ## Run Locally